Three Excellent Ways to Optimize Your Use of Instagram for Business

 Not only can people see what you're doing and how hard you're working by leveraging Stories, but at the end of it you get two engaging documents - both the marketing collateral and an Instagram Story showing off how you built that collateral in the first place.
 You can even take the narrative of that Instagram Story and later turn it into another piece of content, too.

-If your Instagram Story is all about showing how you're getting ready for your next big industry event, take that same information and sit down with an Infographicmaker to tell the same narrative in another format.
-So suddenly one brand action becomes three engrossing marketing materials, all conveying the same information in different ways.
+If your Instagram Story is all about showing how you're getting ready for your next big event, take that same information and sit down with an Infographicmaker to tell the same narrative in another format.
+So, suddenly one brand action becomes three engrossing marketing materials, all conveying the same information in different ways.

 3. Don't Forget About Those Influencers

-Finally, always take advantage of every opportunity you have to establish a relationship with an influencer on Instagram that your audience members care about.
+Always take advantage of every opportunity you have to establish a relationship with an influencer on Instagram that your audience members care about.

-Outreach and engagement services like Respona and BuzzSumo can be invaluable to that end, allowing you to easily identify: A) the types of content your audience cares about, and B) the people you should be reaching out to in order to expand that audience as much as possible.
+Outreach and engagement services like Respona and BuzzSumo can be invaluable to that end, allowing you to easily identify: a) the types of content your audience cares about, and b) the people you should be reaching out to in order to expand that audience as much as possible.

 These types of influencer outreach services allow you to take a lot of the guesswork out of the equation when it comes to building relationships with those influencers.